carlosmmatosdev/ansible-role-rhel8-stig/README.md

 - Red Hat Storage
 - Red Hat Containers with a Red Hat Enterprise Linux 8 image

 The tasks that are used in this role are generated using OpenSCAP.
-Testing 123.
 See the OpenSCAP project for more details on Ansible playbook generation at [https://github.com/OpenSCAP/openscap](https://github.com/OpenSCAP/openscap)

 To submit a fix or enhancement for an Ansible task that is failing or missing in this role,